Jamaican elaenia: Reproduction

 The nest is a well-formed cup of plant materials, hidden in plants, leaves, and trees.
 Jamaican elaenia clutch three eggs, but there is no information on the incubation period.

 Lifespan

 The Jamaican elaenia life span averages 3.6 years.

-Conservation Status
+Conservation status

-The conservation status of the Jamaican elaenia is currently at the “least concern” which is the lowest out of the seven possible options.
-There is still no concern for these birds to become “concerned” or “rare”.
-The Jamaican elaenia has been observed every four to six years by the IUCN red list since 1988.
-For the first sixteen years, the bird's conservation status was unknown because it did not qualify for a population count that the IUCN deemed necessary to track.
-2004 was the first year they were tracked and ranked at “least concern” which they have been ranked at since 2004 through the present.
-The population size is decreasing but is yet to decline enough to be considered vulnerable by the IUCN.
+The conservation status of the Jamaican elaenia is currently at the "least concern" which is the lowest out of the seven possible options.
+It has been observed every four to six years by the IUCN Red List since 1988.
+For the first sixteen years, the bird's conservation status was "Unknown" because it did not qualify for a population count that the IUCN deemed necessary to track.
+2004 was the first year they were tracked and ranked at "least concern" which they have been ranked at since 2004 through the present.
+The population size is decreasing but is yet to decline enough to be considered "Vulnerable" on the IUCN Red List.
 For them to be vulnerable they would have to decrease in population by more than thirty percent to be considered.